 I think how people measure bad balance sheets is too simplistic

 As the company pays down debt, every dollar of debt paid down is a dollar gained to the equity

 It may be best to walk through a few examples.
 And to be clear, in most cases, I am discussing names that don’t have near-term maturity issues as it is hard to bank on the capital markets always being open.
 That is my one important disclaimer.

-The company I will be discussing today is Platform Specialty Products, a specialty chemical company that originated as a SPAC formed by Martin Franklin.
+The company I will be discussing today is Platform Specialty Products (now called Element Solutions), a specialty chemical company that originated as a SPAC formed by Martin Franklin.
 Franklin is a serial deal maker, known for a strong track record at Jarden where he conducted dozens (maybe even hundreds) of bolt-on acquisitions.
 According to Fortune, Jarden’s 10 yr annualized return was 17.9%.
 Not too shabby.

-Anyway, Franklin’s strategy with Platform was to buy “Asset light, high tough” business.
+Anyway, Franklin’s strategy with Platform was to buy “Asset light, high touch” business.
 That is, those with limited capital intensity, but high margins because of the service the businesses provided to its customers.
-Essentially, it was targeting really strong businesses.
-It also would have a target leverage range of 4.5x, which is on the higher end of companies, but if you assumed the companies were worth 12.0x together, it wasn’t that big on a debt to cap basis.
+This alone would tell you the businesses he was targeting have high barriers given the margins plus service component that is hard to replicate.
+Platform would also carry a “high” leverage amount — around 4.5x EBITDA — but if you assumed the companies were worth 12.0x together, it wasn’t that big on a debt-to-cap basis.